 5 – Make accurate plans by counting your margins

 Before hopping into the party train, you want to have your own insurance based on the work you’ve done on settling your plans.
 You thus want to consider all possible costs to be able to calculate your margins and see where you would stand at the end of the year profit-wise.
 Maintenance will usually take 1% of the property value off you in one year.
-Then you have the costs of property taxes, homeowners’ association fees and insurance, landscaping, repairs, pest control, etc. If you are happy with the estimated profit after all these expenses, you are good to begin the adventure.
+Then you have the costs of property taxes, homeowners’ association fees and insurance, landscaping, repairs, pest control, etc. It’s important to speak to a pest control expert if you have any signs of pests in the house.
+If you are happy with the estimated profit after all these expenses, you are good to begin the adventure.

 6 – Always take the landlord insurance